 It’s only after my older son was born that a lot of H’s friends got married and I started pecking tentatively at the food in some of the weddings.
 That year we had a wedding every weekend – we were going crazy and the food just kept repeating itself!
 How much can one eat of the same thing- presented as differently and creatively as they could!!!
 At one of the weddings I remember they had even put up a Dominos counter and were serving personal size pizzas – the gimmicks were crazy.

-This whole article has only been about how I avoided food by Wedding caterers.
+This whole article has only been about how I avoided food by Wedding caterers in India.
 But let me tell you this – if any of these weddings had the kind of sane sit down dinners they do in English weddings, I wouldn’t have spent a lifetime avoiding food at various weddings.

 And I’m not just flattering this guy, but if the kind of caterers had been of Manav’s capabilities, I’d have snuck food home for later!